Lilith21971/GettingAndCleaningDataCourseProject/README.md

 Files in this repository:
 run_analysis.R - R script that performs the data preparation.

-CodeBook.html - Code Book containing information on the raw data used, the steps performed by the run_analysis.R script to prepare the final tidy data set and a list of variables in the tidy data set.
+CodeBook.pdf -  - Code Book containing information on the raw data used, the steps performed by the run_analysis.R script to prepare the final tidy data set and a list of variables in the tidy data set.

+CodeBook.html - Same as above, in html format.
+If GitHub doesn't show the rendered formatted html, it can be viewed here: https://raw.githack.com/#:~:text=https%3A//rawcdn.githack.com/Lilith21971/GettingAndCleaningDataCourseProject/45d54daab26f8cad656354fae3f25b21d72857c9/CodeBook.html

 CodeBook.Rmd - R Markdown script used to generate the CodeBook.html file.